 What is the minimum share of socially sustainable investments?

-The minimum share of "Social" sustainable investments is 0%.
+The minimum share of socially sustainable investments within the financial product is 5%.

 What investments are included under '#2 Other', what is their purpose and are there any minimum environmental or social safeguards?